“There’s no shortage of remarkable ideas, what’s missing is the will to execute them” –by Seth Godin.

 Check out the Video-

-Lean Transformation can be defined as the process where changes are introduced in an organization for maximizing the flow of value which is produced for the customer.
-The term also describes the operational, strategic, and tactical improvements that an organization undergoes so that more value for customers can be created.
+Lean Transformation can be defined as the process where changes are introduced in an organization to maximize the flow of value that is produced for the customer.
+The term also describes the operational, and strategic.
+And tactical improvements that an organization undergoes so that can create more value for customers.

-All these improvements depicts a collective and fundamental shift in the business that are away from those traditional business practices towards a more value driven and streamlined approach.
+All these improvements depict a collective and fundamental shift in the business that is away from those traditional business practices towards a more value-driven and streamlined approach.

 What are the Five Principles of Lean?